roesnera/JavaFinalProject/README.md

   ## Part 3: Implementing the missing main method features

- 1. Implement the method to *gradeStudent( StudentService studentService, Scanner scanner )* in `src/com/generation/Main.java ` to have a fully functional program.

- 2. Test the program to verify it works as expected:
+ 1. Test the program to verify it works as expected:
   * Create a new student.
-  * Enroll the student to few courses.
+  * Enroll the student to a few courses.
   * Show the students and courses summary and verify that data is correct.

   ## Part 4: Handling exceptions
   1. Register a new user providing a wrong date format.
-  2. Modify the createStudentMenu so it handles correctly the exception when a wrong date format is inserted by the user.
+  2. Modify the createStudentMenu so that it handles correctly the exception when a wrong date format is inserted by the user.
   3. Catch the exception and show a proper message to the user.

  ## Part 5: Writing Unit Tests